houseoffoss/eztest/docs/PROJECT_FEATURES.md

   - Deletes all associated test cases
   - Removes all team members
   - Cannot be undone
-  - Prevents last owner removal before deletion
+  - Prevents creator removal if they're the only member

 - **Soft Delete**: Projects are marked as deleted, not permanently removed
 - **Data Retention**: Deleted projects remain in database for recovery if needed

 **Permissions Required:**
-- Project Owner role
+- ADMIN role only (system-wide permission)
-- System Admin (global access)

 ---